nhsconnect/ITK-FHIR-Outpatient-Letter/pages/explore/explore_clinical_risk_factors.md

 {% include custom/section.warnbanner.html %}

 ## Relevant Clinical Risk Factors Section Content##
 The Relevant clinical risk factors section carries information about relevant clinical risk factors for the patient.
-Elements should be formatted as sub headings in any html sent.
+Elements should be formatted as sub headings in any HTML sent.

 <table style="width:100%;max-width: 100%;">
 	<thead>